epheo/shaddock/README.md

 ### init
 > sudo ./octopenstack.py init

+Should be run after the "run" command.
-This fonction initialise all the Databases.
+This fonction initialise all the Databases and configure the services.

 ### {stop, start}
 > sudo ./octopenstack.py stop